 A great outfit has to have great foundations, so go for a bra fitting and make sure you’re currently wearing the right size – your boobs will thank you for it!
 Over the last few years, I’ve been lucky enough to have mine done by the girls at Curvy Kate during lingerie events, but Rigby & Peller are renown for their exceptional fitting service.
 Alternatively, my go to high street bra fitter is Marks and Spencer, who have always done a pretty awesome job for me in the past.
 Equally, if you’re more of a bralette, or no bra at all, person – you do you!

-Stockings are far more flattering on the thighs than hold-ups – with What Katie Did being a firm favourite with clients.
+Stockings tend to be more flattering on the thighs than hold-ups – with What Katie Did being a firm favourite with clients.
 Be sure to bring a couple of pairs in case you get any ladders or snags in them.
 You’ll also need a suspender belt to hold your stockings up.
 However, stockings are not an absolute requirement for a boudoir shoot.
 Whatever you choose, be comfortable.

-If you’re wanting to wear a corset, buy it in advance and get used to wearing it for a few hours at a time.
-They can hide a multitude of sins but it’s important that you get used to the fit.
+If you’re wanting to wear a corset, buy it in advance and get used to wearing it for a few hours at a time – it’s important that you get used to the fit.
 If it’s your first ever corset, I’d suggest going no more than 4 inches smaller than your natural waist measurement.
 My favourite off the peg design for those buying their first ever corset is the Extreme Morticia Nouveau from What Katie Did.
 Alternatively, try a corselette or a basque; they are less restrictive but will still shape you without compromising on movement.

 Accessorise!
 Perhaps you’ve a piece of jewellery that means a lot to you; something that’s been bought for you by your beau or inherited from a family member.
 From sparkly earrings to a string of pearls, bring your magpie collection along and we’ll make you feel sparkly too.